 How often should I clean my carpet cleaner’s spray nozzle?

-It’s recommended to clean your Carpet Cleaner’s spray nozzle and flush the machine with clean water after every use.
+It’s recommended to clean your carpet cleaner’s spray nozzle and flush the machine with clean water after every use.
 This routine maintenance prevents residue buildup and ensures optimal performance, reducing the likelihood of clogs.

 What should I do if my carpet cleaner still won’t spray after cleaning the nozzle?